YosysHQ/picorv32/picosoc/README.md

 | 0x02000008 ..
 0x0200000B | UART Send/Recv Data Register            |
 | 0x03000000 ..
 0xFFFFFFFF | Memory mapped user peripherals          |

-The addresses in the internal SRAM region beyond the end of the physical SRAM map to the corresponding addresses in serial flash.
+Reading from the addresses in the internal SRAM region beyond the end of the physical SRAM will read from the corresponding addresses in serial flash.

 Reading from the UART Send/Recv Data Register will return the last received byte, or -1 (all 32 bits set) when the receive buffer is empty.